Compare Car Insurance Rates in Stockton, CA

 Average car insurance cost in Stockton, by neighborhood

 Car insurance can vary based on where you live, even within a specific city: For example, you might pay more for car insurance if you live in an area with high rates of car theft or a neighborhood where most people park on the street.

-We found that prices vary by about 16% for minimum coverage across different ZIP codes in Stockton and by about 22% for full coverage.
-See the full cost breakdown below.
+Prices vary by about 16% for minimum coverage across different ZIP codes in Stockton and by about 22% for full coverage.

 Minimum coverage annual cost

 Full coverage annual cost

 Stockton is California's 12th-biggest city by population, but it has more car theft per capita than many larger cities in the state.
 Among the cities its size or bigger, it has the fourth-most theft, with 5.4 cars stolen per 1,000 residents in 2019.
 That's more than nearby Sacramento or San Francisco but less than Oakland or San Jose.

 Motor vehicle theft data was pulled from the FBI 2019 California crime report.

 We collected data from seven of the largest insurers in California.
 Our sample driver was a 30-year-old man who drove a 2015 Honda Civic EX.
 Unless otherwise stated, the driver received rates for a minimum coverage policy.

 We used the following limits for full and minimum coverage policies: